Quantum343/SimpleC/README.md

 Code Runner
-Code Runner is a simple web-based code editor that allows users to write, run and test code snippets in HTML, JavaScript or mixed mode.
+Code Runner is a simple web-based code editor that allows users to write, run and test code snippets in HTML, CSS, and JavaScript.
 It is designed to be lightweight, fast and easy to use.

 Features
-Run and test code snippets directly in the browser Dark theme
-Open source and free to use
+Run and test code snippets directly in the browser Open source and free to use and edit
+Light Wieght
+Simple layout

 Usage